 The Centre for Medieval Studies admits students only in September.
 Applications to the Centre for Medieval Studies must be submitted to the School of Graduate Studies (SGS) using an online application which is housed on a secure server at the University of Toronto.
 The online application allows applicants to manage and submit biographical and educational information immediately to the University.
 Applicants can edit an in-progress application and check the status of all documents submitted using a secure password and User ID.
 A valid email account is needed to complete the online application, as the University will correspond with applicants using email.

-Applications are considered complete and can be reviewed only after all documentation is received by the Centre for Medieval Studies (this includes applicant online materials, letters of reference submitted online by referees, official transcripts, personal statement, and a writing sample, submitted online).
+Applications are considered complete and can be reviewed only after all documentation is received by the Centre for Medieval Studies by the set deadlines (this includes applicant online materials, letters of reference submitted online by referees, official transcripts, a personal statement, a CV, and a writing sample, submitted online).
 To avoid any disappointment we recommend that you submit all documents well in advance.
-The Centre for Medieval Studies does not use GRE scores, and we do not require CV’s.
+The Centre for Medieval Studies does not use GRE scores.

-Please note: The University of Toronto will be closed from 5:00 pm (EST) on Friday, 21 December 2012 until 8:45 am (EST) on Monday, 7 January 2013.
-The Graduate Admissions Online Application will be available during this time.
-You may complete applications and submit documents.
-However, staff in the School of Graduate Studies and in graduate units will not be available to answer inquires until the first week of January.
+Please note: The University of Toronto will be closed from 5:00 pm (EST) on Wednesday, 23 December 2020, until 8:45 am (EST) on Monday, 4 January 2020.
 During this time there will also be no mail delivery or courier delivery.

 - Upload all requested biographical and education information.